anisotropi4/wagtail/README.md

-# wagtail
+# **wagtail**

-An approach to managing nested JSON data by flattening keys with an example implemention scripts in Apache Solr and Python
+An approach to managing nested JSON data by flattening keys with an example implemention scripts in Apache [Solr](https://lucene.apache.org/solr/) and [python](https://www.python.org/).
 The examples are taken from British railway infrastructure Train Planning System (TPS) and Common Interface File (CIF) data sets

 ## Background